 - [email protected]

 In the past, she has worked with an Indian Institutes of Technology Madras team to do research on how the local–global binary shapes understandings of bioethics in Tamil Nadu, India.
-Before this, she worked with several transnational feminist networks on gender and sexuality in South Asia.
+Before this, she worked with several transnational feminist networks and trained as a medical doctor at the Madras Medical College.

 M.S.
 (Journalism), 2011, Boston University

 M.B.B.S.
 (Bachelors in Clinical Medicine and Surgery), 2007, Madras Medical College, India

 - Krishnan, Shweta.
 “The Unwillingness to Unlearn: The Formation of A Mising Mestiza in the Ethical Borderlands of Majuli, Assam.”
 Scholar and Feminist, Spring 2019.

 - van Hollen, Cecilia, Krishnan, Shweta and Rathnam, Shibani.
 2019.
 “It’s partly in our hands; it’s partly in the hands of the goddess”: Cancer patients’ quest for well-being in India.”
 Purushartha: Science Sociales en Asie du Sud (Social Science in South Asia), 36(1): 179-206

 - Krishnan, Shweta.
 2015.
 “The MTP Amendment Bill, 2014: Towards Re-imagining Abortion Care” The Indian Journal of Medical Ethics, 12(1): 43–46.
 The MTP Amendment Bill, 2014: Towards Re-imagining Abortion Care.” doi: 10.20529/IJME.2015.010